hirtikmalvi/SweetShopManagement/readme.md

 * Maintainable architecture

 > ⚠️ **Note**:
-> The frontend is intentionally **not implemented**.
+> The frontend is **not implemented** yet.
-> The API is fully frontend-ready and documented via Swagger.
+> The API is fully frontend-ready and documented via Scalar OpenAPI.

 ---